widelands/widelands/doc/sphinx/source/themes.rst

 **loadscreens/editor.png**
     The splash screen shown when starting the map editor.

-If any of the above images is missing, a fallback image will be used.

 **loadscreens/mainmenu/**
     Any number of images that will be used as backgrounds for the main menu.
 If more than one image is present, they will be exchanged in frequent intervals.
 If no images are found,